 - Your trash was not out early enough.
 Now you may be thinking, my driver comes every week on Tuesday at noon like clockwork.
 If I got it out a little later than usual, it’s no big deal.
 But things in the world of trash collection are not always that simple.
 Remember, we don’t guarantee a trash pickup time, we only assign a day.
 Many things, such as route changes, truck issues and weather can influence your trash pickup time.
-To ensure it is picked up, the best thing you can do is have it out there by 7 a.m.
-(6 a.m. or the night before in some areas).
+To ensure it is picked up, the best thing you can do is have it out there the night before your collection day.

 - We just messed up.
 We do our best to make sure we provide you with the best service possible, but occasionally, we might miss picking up your trash.
 When that happens it could be because you’re new to the route, we’ve had route changes or we have a new driver working who doesn’t know the route as well.
 It’s never because we want to be mean.